 Podiatry and Chiropody

-Following assessment of a patient, a podiatrist is able to diagnose, treat and prevent certain disorders of the foot and its related structures.
+Following assessment of a patient, a podiatrist can diagnose, treat and prevent certain disorders of the foot and its related structures.
+For example:

-A particular problem for children, which can be treated with acids
+- Management of verrucae - a particular problem for children, which can be easily treated

-Advice on suitable styles to reduce the risk of problems
+- Footwear advice - guidance on suitable styles of footwear to reduce your risk of problems

-This may involve simple devices to reduce pressure and redistribute weight from tender areas, or more sophisticated devices known as “orthotics” which realign any abnormal mechanics of the lower limb
+For mechanical problems with the feet, you may need a biomechanical assessment.
+Depending on the result of this, we may recommend ways to reduce pressure and redistribute weight from tender areas, or more sophisticated devices known as “orthotics” which realign any abnormal mechanics of the lower limb.

 What to expect from a Podiatry session

 In a normal session, your podiatrist or chiropodist will assess the current state of your feet and speak to you about your health, activity and anything that may affect your foot health.
 They will then be in a position to suggest a specific course of action and depending on this, will be able to perform it immediately.